nayere6342/apcsa-freedom-project/tool/learning-log.md

 def test_FUNCTION():
 if FUNCTION(VALUE1) != VALUE2:
-print("ERROR: INCORRECT VALUE STATE") # error text if not true into termal
+print("ERROR: INCORRECT VALUE STATE") # error text if not true into terimal

 if __name__ == "__main__"
 main()